Florida Wedding Destinations and Honeymoon Travel

 experience with a trip to Panama City or Fort Walton Beach , respectively a thirty-minute and one hour drive from Rosemary

 Beach.
 There's also a historical/scenic bonus to be had by visiting the nearby Eden State Gardens .
-There
+There is a

-the like.
 History sometimes makes funny bedfellows.
-Travel Article written by Larry
+Travel Article

-Tritten for Florida Weddings and Special Events Magazine ltritten@core.com
+written by Larry Tritten for Florida Weddings and Special Events Magazine ltritten@core.com

-| Aerial View of Amelia Island |
+Aerial View of Amelia Island |

 |

-| an exclusive Florida wedding and honyemoon destination |
+an exclusive Florida wedding and honyemoon destination |

-I was expecting banana daiquiri weather--that picture postcard conception of Florida with green palm trees highlighting
+Eight Flags Over Amelia Island I was expecting banana daiquiri weather--that picture postcard conception of Florida with green palm trees highlighting sky and water as blue as the colors in a Disney animated movie.

-had been in San Francisco--granite gray--and was littered with clouds looking like God's dirty laundry.
-And
+But when I arrived the sky was the color it had been in San Francisco--granite gray--and was littered with clouds

-the anticipated festive beaches were mostly deserted, the Atlantic in a surly mood kvetching at a glum shoreline.
+looking like God's dirty laundry.
+And the anticipated festive beaches were mostly deserted, the Atlantic in a surly mood kvetching at a glum shoreline.
+It was, in fact, Irish coffee weather, something I'd thought I would

-a sense of isolation.
+be getting a break from.
+I was also expecting an island, which is to say a parcel of land surrounded by water and from which the horizons dramatize a sense of isolation.
 But Amelia Island is a barrier island, a strip of land that hugs the North Florida coastline, anything but remote, and nearly within shouting distance

-the airport to be picked up by an Amelia Island Plantation van.
-She was a journalist on assignment to check
+of Georgia.
+I might have been disappointed if I hadn't been distracted by the only other person waiting at the airport to be picked up by an Amelia Island Plantation van.
+She was a journalist on assignment to check out the

-out the Plantation scene for Intermezzo magazine and bright enough in both looks and personality to dispel the meteorological
+Plantation scene for Intermezzo magazine and bright enough in both looks and personality to dispel the meteorological

 gloom.
-A guidebook in my room informed me that Amelia Island's size belies the host
+A guidebook in my room informed me that Amelia Island's size belies the host of

-of activities it offers its guests, which I would soon discover firsthand.
+activities it offers its guests, which I would soon discover firsthand.
 Amelia Island Plantation is a 1,350 acre resort where magnolias, sable palms, marshland and sunken forests provide the ambiance for deluxe hotel

 rooms and up-to-3 bedroom villas that look like anything one might see along the coastline in Monte Carlo.